AdrianPayne/Data-API-Flask-Pandas/README.md

 + Back: Flask
 + Front: Jinja2 templates (provided by Flask)
 + Docker to encapsulate and install the requirements
-+ GitHub actions to automate deployment in AWS ECR/ECS services (EC2 instance)
++ GitHub actions to automate deployment in AWS ECR/ECS services (EC2 instance).
+Deployed with each new release!

 ### Next steps
 + CSS style